chx93965/WoofWhere/README.md

 ## Objectives

 The objective of this project is to develop a cloud-based Software-as-a-Service (SaaS) platform that allows dog owners to easily find, connect with, and organize playdates with nearby owners in a secure and privacy-conscious way.
 The system will enable users to create dog profiles, view nearby matches using geolocation services, and communicate through in-app features without sharing personal contact information.
 By leveraging containerized technologies such as Docker, PostgreSQL, Redis, and Kubernetes the platform will ensure scalability, reliability, and data persistence, while deployment on cloud platforms like DigitalOcean will provide high availability and efficient resource management.
-Ultimately, this project aims to promote both dog and owner socialization, foster community connections, and demonstrate how cloud-based applications can deliver meaningful, real-world solutions that balance functionality, user trust, and technological innovation.
+This project aims to promote both dog and owner socialization, foster community connections, and demonstrate how cloud-based applications can deliver meaningful, real-world solutions that balance functionality, user trust, and technological innovation.

 ## Technical Stack